huggingface/hub-docs/docs/hub/security-two-fa.md

 ### Requesting help with two-factor authentication

 In case you've forgotten your password and lost access to your two-factor authentication credentials, you can reach out to support (website@huggingface.co) to regain access to your account.
-You'll be required to verify your identity using a recovery authentication factor, such as an SSH key.
+You'll be required to verify your identity using a recovery authentication factor, such as an SSH key or personal access token.

-To complete your recovery request, you'll need to confirm an alternative authentication factor.
-Choose a recovery verification method:
-- If you've previously established an SSH key on this account, provide your public SSH key
-- If you've previously set up a personal access token, provide one of your personal access tokens

-A Hugging Face support member will review your request and send you an email.
-If your request is approved, your account's two-factor authentication will be reset.
-If your request is denied, the email will include a way to contact support with any additional questions.